-- the demand for, and level and volatility of the price of, gold; - general business and economic conditions; - government regulation and proposed legislation (and changes thereto or interpretations thereof); - defects in title to other claims, or the ability to obtain surface rights, either of which could affect our property rights and claims; - the timing of the receipt of regulatory and governmental approvals, permits and authorizations necessary to implement and carry on the Company's planned exploration and potential development program at the Livengood Gold Project; - conditions in the financial markets generally, including changes in the price of gold, the overall value of the markets for public equity, interest rates and currency rates;
+- the demand for, and level and volatility of the price of, gold; - general business and economic conditions; - government regulation and proposed legislation (and changes thereto or interpretations thereof);

-- the Company's ability to secure the necessary consulting, drilling and related services and supplies on favorable terms in connection with not only its drilling program at the Livengood Gold Project but also in connection with the completion of its feasibility study; - the Company's ability to attract and retain key staff, particularly in connection with the carrying out of a feasibility study and the development of any mine at the Livengood Gold Project; - the accuracy of the Company's resource estimates (including with respect to size and grade) and the geological, operational and price assumptions on which these are based; - the timing of the ability to commence and complete the planned work at the Livengood Gold Project; - the anticipated terms of the consents, permits and authorizations necessary to carry out planned exploration and development programs at the Livengood Gold Project and the Company's ability to comply with such terms on a safe and cost-effective basis: - the ongoing relations of the Company with the lessors of its property interests and applicable regulatory agencies; - the metallurgy and recovery characteristics of samples from certain of the Company's mineral properties and whether such characteristics are reflective of the deposit as a whole; - the continued development of and potential construction of any mine at the Livengood Gold Project property not requiring consents, approvals, authorizations or permits that are materially different from those identified by the Company; and - the timetables for the completion of a feasibility study at the Livengood Gold Project.
+- defects in title to other claims, or the ability to obtain surface rights, either of which could affect our property rights and claims; - the timing of the receipt of regulatory and governmental approvals, permits and authorizations necessary to implement and carry on the Company's planned exploration and potential development program at the Livengood Gold Project; - conditions in the financial markets generally, the overall sentiment of the markets for public equity, interest rates and currency rates; - the Company's ability to secure the necessary consulting, drilling and related services and supplies on favorable terms in connection with its drilling program at the Livengood Gold Project and other activities; - the Company's ability to attract and retain key staff, particularly in connection with the permitting and development of any mine at the Livengood Gold Project; - the accuracy of the Company's resource estimates (including with respect to size and grade) and the geological, operational and price assumptions on which these are based; - the timing of the ability to commence and complete planned work programs at the Livengood Gold Project; - the terms of the consents, permits and authorizations necessary to carry out planned exploration and development programs at the Livengood Gold Project and the Company's ability to comply with such terms on a safe and cost-effective basis; - the ongoing relations of the Company with the lessors of its property interests and applicable regulatory agencies; - the metallurgy and recovery characteristics of samples from certain of the Company's mineral properties and whether such characteristics are reflective of the deposit as a whole; and - the continued development of and potential construction of any mine at the Livengood Gold Project property not requiring consents, approvals, authorizations or permits that are materially different from those identified by the Company.

-Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described herein or implied by forward-looking statements.
+Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual results may vary materially from those described herein.
 This list is not exhaustive of the factors that may affect any of the Company's forward-looking statements.
 Forward-looking statements are statements about the future and are inherently uncertain, and actual achievements of the Company or other future events or conditions may differ materially from those reflected in the forward-looking statements due to a variety of risks, uncertainties and other factors, including without limitation those discussed in Part II, Item 1A, Risk Factors, of this Quarterly Report on Form 10-Q, which are incorporated herein by reference, as well as other factors described elsewhere in this report and the Company's other reports filed with the SEC.